Jordan Pope: Texas

 Pope transferred to play for the Texas Longhorns.
 On November 4, 2024, he made his Texas debut, where he recorded five points, two rebounds, and two assists in a loss to Ohio State.
 On December 19, 2024, Pope scored a career-high 42 points with eight threes in a win over New Orleans.
 On January 15, 2025, he recorded 27 points and four steals in a victory over Oklahoma.

+Texas A&M

+After a court ruling allowed Pope a final year of eligibility, he transferred to play for the Texas A&M Aggies, as Texas had already finalized their roster before the eligibility ruling was complete.